padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 Optical imagery can be made less useful by cloud cover and thus, it is important to ensure 'bad' pixels (or data) is excluded from the analysis.
-Low quality data can skew results, so, for a robust study you must select the data with high ocnfidence level.
+Low quality data can skew results, so, for a robust study you must select the data with high confidence level.
 We would filter the data again selecting fire pixels with confidence level no less than 95% (a statistical standard for ecological studies).

 ```JavaScript